puntonim/painl.es/pages/about.md

 design quality, making sure that the software adheres to the standards and requirements agreed with stakeholders.

-*Salvaneschi & Partners* is small-sized software engineering company made of a group of knowledgeable professionals offering auditing and consulting services to IT companies.
+*Salvaneschi & Partners* is small-sized software engineering company run by a group of knowledgeable professionals offering auditing and consulting services.

 ## [United Academics](http://www.united-academics.org/)